hanny26/Ecommerce-Frontend-main/README.md

-Here's a description for your Dhosa Shop e-commerce frontend that is attractive and suitable for GitHub:

----

 # Dhosa Shop E-commerce Frontend

 !![alt text](image-2.png) <!-- Add a relevant banner image -->

 Welcome to the Dhosa Shop, your one-stop destination for the finest and most delicious dhosas!
-This repository contains the frontend of our e-commerce platform built using the MERN stack (MongoDB, Express, React, Node.js) to offer a seamless and delightful shopping experience.
+This repository contains the frontend of our e-commerce platform built using the React Js to offer a seamless and delightful shopping experience.

 ## 🌟 Features